 Raja Ampat Dive Sites, Indonesia - 63 LIVEABOARDS

 Samata Liveaboard in Indonesia is a 42-metre traditional Phinisi vessel with three decks.
-Samata is available for private charters in Indonesia for ten guests.
+She is available for private charters for ten guests.
 There is a master suite and four deluxe cabins with an additional sofa bed in each if required.
 The master cabin has a private outdoor deck and sun lounger.
 The indoor saloon is combined to be a dining area with lounge seats, and the master and upper deck levels have dining tables that convert to sun loungers and daybeds.Book Now

 Bidadari Liveaboard in Indonesia is a 40m traditional Phinisi offering private charters throughout Indonesia for 10 to 12 guests.
 She has seven comfortable double-bed cabins which are en suite and climate controlled; a master cabin has a private relaxation area on the bridge deck.
 There is a combined dining and saloon area with air conditioning, and there are four outside decks with sunbeds and loungers.
 Two tenders are used for land excursions or dive site drop off and pickups.Book Now